fluid-dev/hexo-fluid-docs/docs/en/plugin/README.md

 # Plugin

 :::warning
-All plugins are only recommended.
-Please read their documents carefully to avoid adverse consequences.
+All plugins are only recommended and can’t be sure they are fully compatible with Fluid, please read their documentation carefully to avoid adverse consequences.
 :::

 ## Minifier